JennaKoski/countries-app/README.md

 # Countries App

-Contries app shows basic information about countries.
-This app is made with React and Redux toolkit.
-React Bootstrap is used.
+Contries app is made with React and uses Redux toolkit and React Bootstrap.
+The app shows basic information about countries and you can add them to your favorites by clicking the emoji with heart-eyes.

 ## APIs